top of page

 The Bad: When Machines Start to Think for Us

-In short, the robot doesn’t steal your job; it just slowly steals your voice.
+To sum it up, the robot doesn’t steal your job; it just slowly steals your voice.

 “Technology is a useful servant but a dangerous master.” ~ Christian Lous Lange